tedkmburu/E-FieldSim-v2/README.md

 Because the simulation uses 2 canvases, they each run on their own instance of p5.js.
 This is called Instance Mode [https://p5js.org/examples/instance-mode-instantiation.html](https://p5js.org/examples/instance-mode-instantiation.html)

-When the page is first loaded, the p5.js library will look for the preload(), setup() and draw functions.
-They are run in that order.
+When the page is first loaded, each canvas will look for its preload(), setup() and draw() functions.
+They are run in that order and are all indepentant from eachother.

 The preload() function is used to handle asynchronous loading of external files in a blocking way.
 If a preload function is defined, setup() will wait until any load calls within have finished.
 This is where all of the images and fonts are moved to the user's RAM for later usage.